letpapatype/azureresume/README.md

 - Next, wrote main.js that will become the element the element that displays the visit counter

 PHASE 2 - Engineer the Backend
-- Deply a new CosmosDB Serverless DB
+- Deploy a new CosmosDB Serverless DB
 - serverless event driven code - binding connects resources to .NET3 functions
 - test run
 ```func host start```